Historians, architects express concern over new Bihar heritage commission

 Historian Irfan Habib said he was "deeply concerned" over the issue and alleged that independent domain experts are "deliberately kept away" from such heritage commissions so that the "government can carry out demolition in the name of development and no one opposes".
 Renowned author Amit Chaudhuri, who himself is a petitioner in a PIL filed last year in connection with the Heritage Conservation Committee of the Kolkata Municipal Corporation, said, "A heritage commission decides the future of the heritage fabric of a city, so it must be broad-based."
 "The Bihar heritage commission must include a lot of eminent personalities, conservation architects, historians, building preservation experts, and others to make it a holistic body that will make sound recommendations to the government with proper scientific approach, not driven by prejudice about the colonial past of a building," he said.

 After hearing the two PILs jointly, the Patna High Court had last September stayed the proposed demolition of the government complex while restraining the state authorities from "causing any harm to the collectorate building until further orders", bringing some relief to the heritage lovers.
-According to Sanket, who is an advocate from the INTACH Patna team, "the heritage commission has been set up, but it only has members from the government, and it should have representation from noted domain experts to present independent views".
+Sanket, who is an advocate from the INTACH Patna team, said "the heritage commission has been set up, but it only has members from the government and added "that it should have representation from noted domain experts to present independent views".

 The Collectorate is one of the last surviving signatures of Dutch architecture in the Bihar capital, especially the Record Room and the old District Engineer's Office.
 Other buildings in the Collectorate complex include the British-era DM office building and the 1938-built District Board Patna building.
 Some of the key scenes of Oscar-winning film 'Gandhi' were shot in the Dutch-era Record Room and British-era DM Office.